scy-phy/PreFence/README.md

 # PreFence

-This repository contains the code artifact for the paper "A Scheduling-Aware Defense Against Prefetching-Based Side-Channel Attacks", to appear on arXiv as preprint.
+This repository contains the code artifact for our submission "PreFence: A Scheduling-Aware Defense Against Prefetching-Based Side-Channel Attacks", to appear at EuroS&P 2025.

 It comprises the following components: